niess/goupil/docs/overview.rst

 where it should be understood that the sum only runs over events with an :python:`ENERGY_CONSTRAINT` termination, but the normalisation :math:`N` considers all simulated events.
-The quantity :math:`K` can be interpreted as a sensitivity to volume sources.
+The quantity :math:`K` can be interpreted as a sensitivity factor to volume sources.
 It is estimated as

 >>> K = sum(weights[constrained]) / weights.size